casmlab/facebook_group_collector/README.md

 2. Open a browser, eg, Chrome, and make sure that your browser does not block popped out websites.
 3. Type "localhost:4000" in the search area and press enter.
 You would see a list of files including fetch.html.
 4. Click on fetch.html and the button "Read Data on console and download".
+5. At the first time you click the button, a Facebook website about your verification would show up.
+Click Okay.
+If error shows up, it means you have not been granted permission.
+6. Click "Read Data on console and download", and data webpages would pop up.
+7. Save each webpage to your computer.